Reinforcement Learning for Test Case Prioritization: Background

 Regression testing of a new software release is an essential software quality assurance activity.
 However, the regression testing of a software system with a large code base often requires the execution of a large number of test cases, which is time-consuming and resource-intensive.
 Test case prioritization aims to find an optimal ordering for the test case executions to detect faults as early as possible.
 Thus, executing a small fraction of a prioritized test suite may reduce the cost and time of testing while detecting most of the faults.
 In this work, our focus is regression test cases prioritization in the context of Continuous Integration (CI) of a software system where at each CI cycle, the system is built and released upon successful testing, including regression testing.

 \begin{definition} \textbf{(CI and CI Cycles).} We capture the $CI$ history of a software system as sequence of cycles $c_{i}, 1 < i < n $, where $c_1$ and $c_n$ refer to the first and current cycles, respectively.
 A cycle $c$ is a tuple $\langle T,f \rangle$, where $T$ is a set of test cases, and $f$ is a logical value that indicates whether or not the cycle has failed.
-The number of test cases in different cycles varies.
-A cycle can fail due to several reasons, including compilation errors or a test case failure.
-However, in this work, we are only interested in the latter.
+The number of test cases in different cycles varies. \TR{E1, R2.6}{A cycle can fail due to several reasons, including compilation errors or a test case failure.
+However, in this work, we are only interested in the latter and failed cycles are, in our experimental datasets, cycles with at least one failed test case.}

 \end{definition}